Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Discussion

 \subsubsection{Navigating the Double-Edged Sword of Automated Judgments}

 The use of an LLM-as-judge~\cite{zheng2023judging} presents a compelling but complex trade-off.
-On one hand, it can significantly reduce the burden of manual labeling and even help users articulate their thoughts.
+On one hand, it significantly reduces the burden of manual labeling, as discussed earlier.
 On the other hand, its fallibility can mislead users or foster over-reliance.
-The same participant who praised the AI's assistance also voiced a critical concern: \textit{``After improvement, the Good/Bad predictions were often correct, but there were occasional periods where judgment became clouded.
+The same participant who praised the AI's assistance also voiced a critical concern: \textit{``After improvement, the Correct/Incorrect predictions were often correct, but there were occasional periods where judgment became clouded.
 I'm concerned that some users might give up on thinking for themselves and just automate it.''}

 This captures the double-edged nature of AI assistance.
 An incorrect judgment from the AI can send a user down the wrong path, while consistently correct judgments may lead to automation bias, eroding the user's critical engagement.
 This implies that systems employing AI judges must be designed with caution.
 Future interfaces might consider explicitly communicating the AI's confidence levels, and designing workflows that actively encourage, or even require, human oversight in the loop.